FOSSEE/learn_django/tutorial_9_create_login/slides.md

 **Learning Objectives**

 In this tutorial, we will learn to;
-  - Create a new form
+  - Create login functionality
-  - Create a new view to handle form submission
+  - Using django built-in login and logout functions

 Slide 3 [00:11 | 00:31]
 ---------------